-When transferring information from Project Management to Microsoft Project, you need to specify how resources are identified in Project Management using the Resource name is done based on setting, so the Microsoft Project integration can create them correctly in Microsoft Project.
+When transferring information from Project Management to Microsoft Project, you need to specify how resources are identified in Project Management using the Resource mapping is done based on setting, so the Microsoft Project integration can create them correctly in Microsoft Project.

 If you wish to track actuals for your project in Project Management, select the Transfer actuals information setting to enable the transfer of necessary data.
 This setting is used in shared control mode, and any time a Project Management work plan is used to create a new file in Microsoft Project.
 Depending on the option selected, the percent complete is applicable either at the task-level or resource-level but not both.

 The options for the Transfer actuals information setting function as follows: